Course Info / Syllabus

 Perform the following exercise on your AWS instance.

-2. Add ubuntu and bob to the crew group (replace with your username, see note)
+2. Add ubuntu and BOB to the squad group

-3. Change share in the ubuntu user’s home directory so that crew is the group for the whole folder and members of crew can make changes in the folder.
+4. Change permission of the share directory in the ubuntu user’s home directory so that squad is the group for the whole folder and members of squad can make changes in the folder.

 Part 5 - sudo make me a sandwich